osteele/p5-server/p5-analysis/README.md

 `p5-libraries list` – list the known libraries

+`p5-libraries check` – validate the library homepages, import paths, and other data

 `p5-library describe LIBRARY_NAME` – print the name, home page, import path, and defines of a specific library